English

 The books our children are sent home with depends on where children are up to with learning to read:

 In addition to the Phonics books and other books from class libraries that our children borrow from school, we also have our whole-school library that we encourage families to visit regularly.
+Our school library is open to families on Mondays and Wednesday from 3:30pm – 3:40pm for you to visit and borrow books.

 We hope you value and love reading as much as we do!